 - 1. wine- Gr. oinos - a.
 I am sure this is was not news to Jesus.
 He was fully aware that they had run out of wine.
 We often try to inform God on things He already knows. - b.
 This was presented in a way in which Mary was not telling Jesus what to do, but was a gentle hint for Him to do something.
 Mary presented this in a respectful way. - 4.
 Jesus said to her, "Woman, what does your concern have to do with Me?
 My hour has not yet come." - A. Jesus said to her, - 1. said- Gr. lego - B. Woman- Gr. gune - 1.
-John is the lone gospel that does not give Jesus' mother's name, Mary.
+John is the lone gospel that does not give Jesus' mother's name-Mary.
 This is because in John, Jesus is shown as God.
-In being God, Mary has no equal footing with the Lord Jesus Christ, although some in church history have tried to elevate her to divine status.
+In being God, Mary has no equal footing with the Lord Jesus Christ although some in church history has tried to elevate her to divine status.
 To avoid this, John does not mention Mary by name. - 2.
 The English words convey an impression of disrespect and harshness which is absent from the original.
 This use of the Greek word for 'woman' is consistent with the utmost respect.
 This Gospel itself shows that the word is not out of place where the deepest love and compassion are expressed: see chap.
-Joh 19:26, Joh 20:13; Joh 20:15. -Popular NT Commentary charge of the party, but Jesus saying, "What has this got to do with us?" shows it was not either one of their responsibilities to provide the wine.
+Joh 19:26, Joh 20:13; Joh 20:15. -Popular NT Commentary us" shows it was not either one of theirs' responsibility to provide the wine.